dangarmat/dangarmat.github.io/_posts/2018-09-10-Heatmaps-For-Deep-Learning.md

 Original image source:
 <a rel="nofollow" class="external text" href="https://www.elephants.com">elephants.com</a> - <a rel="nofollow" class="external text" href="https://elephants-media.s3.amazonaws.com/images/399/original/Flora%20ears%20out%20carrying%20limb_0002AA.jpg">African elephant Flora</a>

-What it's saying is "Look!
+What it's saying with a yellow-green splotch is "Look!
 There's an African elephant here!"
 The learner returns a score of 46%, quite high for a blink of an eye and 1000 objects to choose from, and locates the object in the picture correctly.
 Impressive.

 ```r
 imagenet_decode_predictions(preds, top = 3)[[1]]